Above left, simple track supported on sand. – Den Haag

 Above right, heavy expensive concrete track – Edinburgh

-Ex Councillor Lesley Hinds is unable to attend, as she is recovering from
+Ex Councillor Lesley Hinds is unable to attend, the Bath Tram Conference November 24th 2018 as she is recovering from

 a hip replacement.
 But it was largely her perseverence, backed up by Chief